SS Shawnee: US Army Transport

-In early 1945 the ship was released from the SWPA fleet and was repaired at San Francisco leaving in May for Honolulu.
-From there the ship operated in the central Pacific with stops at Eniwetok and Ulithi and SWPA areas of Leyte, Manila, and Samar.
-In December 1945 the ship left from Hawaii for New York where return to WSA and AGWI Lines took place on 4 March 1946.
-The ship was then laid up in New York.
+Early in 1945, the ship was released from the SWPA fleet and was repaired at San Francisco, leaving in May for Honolulu.
+From there she operated in the central Pacific with stops at Eniwetok and Ulithi, and SWPA areas of Leyte, Manila, and Samar.
+In December 1945 the ship left from Hawaii for New York, where she was returned to the WSA and AGWI Lines on 4 March 1946.
+She was then laid up in New York.

-City of Lisbon (March—September 1947)
+City of Lisbon (March–September 1947)

-The ship was sold by AGWI Lines in 1946, though Maritime Commission records show actual sale on 11 March 1947, to a Panama entity which re-flagged the ship to Panamana under the name City of Lisbon.
-Though Panamanian-flagged the ship was owned by a Portuguese company, the Iberian Star Line, and operated out of Portugal.
+The ship was sold by AGWI Lines in 1946, though Maritime Commission records show actual sale on 11 March 1947, to a Panama entity which re-registered the ship in Panama under the name City of Lisbon.
+Though Panamanian-registered, she was owned by a Portuguese company, the Iberian Star Line, and operated out of Portugal.
 On 28 May 1947 City of Lisbon was damaged in a collision with the cargo ship Virgolin.
-Though intended for scrapping the owners sold the ship to Yugoslavia.
+Though intended for scrapping, the owners sold the ship to Yugoslavia.